jackhallybone/quick-tk-gui/README.md

 ### `Presets` module

 The presets module provides some basic prompt setup functions.
 These are all horizontally and vertical centred inside their `parent_frame`.
-- `label(...)` adds a text label to the UI with no user input interactivity.
+- `label(label: str, ...)` adds a text label to the UI with no user input interactivity.
-- `n_button(...)` adds a text label with a row of n buttons below it.
+- `n_button(label, buttons, ...)` adds a text label with a row of n buttons below it.
 Returns the value the button pressed.
+    - The `buttons` argument is a list of dicts where each dict defines a button.
+The format of a button dict is like: `{"label": "Yes", "value": True "keybindings": ["Y", "y"]}` .
-- `text_entry(...)` adds a text label with a text box below it and a submit button.
+- `text_entry(label, ...)` adds a text label with a text box below it and a submit button.
 Returns the string in the text box on submit.
-- `dropdown(...)` adds a text label with a dropdown box below it and a submit button.
+- `dropdown(label, options, ...)` adds a text label with a dropdown box below it and a submit button.
+The `options` argument should be a list of strings.
 Returns the string of the selected option on submit.
-- `file_select(...)` adds a text label with a button to open a file selection dialogue.
+- `file_select(label, ...)` adds a text label with a button to open a file selection dialogue.
 Returns the absolute filepath of the selected file.

+The required arguments for the setup function are listed above, but there are optional formatting arguments for each preset (for example to customise font and spacing).
+See the `presets.py` file for the full signature.

 ### Creating custom prompts